NishPatel101/Mechanic_Shop_DBMS/README.md

 ./run.sh test_DB 5432 jvo033
 ```
 You should be able to see the interactive menu at this point.

-9. Once you are done running the Java program, set the current directory back to /tmp/$LOGNAME and stop the server by running the script:
+9. Once you are done running the Java program, set the current directory back to /tmp/$LOGNAME:
 ```
 cd /tmp/$LOGNAME
 ```